qlin960618/sas_robot_driver/README.md

-# rosilo_denso_communication
+# rosilo_robot_driver
-> The code uses the MIT licensed b-Cap source-code made available by DENSO WAVE INCORPORATED.
-For more information, refer to the source files in `src/bcap`.

-Communicate with DENSO robots using the b-Cap protocol.
+A library providing the interface `RobotDriver`, that should be inhereted by classes wishing to provide the same interface.

 ## Requirements

-### Rosilo
-- `rosilo_datalogger`
-- `rosilo_clock`
-- `rosilo_conversions`

-### DQ Robotics
+### System-wide packages
-See installation instructions at: https://dqrobotics.github.io/
-- `libdqrobotics`
-- `libdqrobotics-interface-vrep`
+- `eigen3-dev`